 An ERP provides you with a single platform that manages your company’s assets.
-QuickBooks is a financial piece of software, so it only manages financial assets like your goods, inventory and bills of sale.
-Powerful ERPs are not only able to track this same information, but they’re also able to integrate your marketing, accounting, strategic planning, sales and other specialty platforms you may be using — all into one spot.
+QuickBooks is a financial piece of software, so it only manages financial assets like your goods, inventory, and bills of sale.
+Powerful ERPs are not only able to track this same information, but they’re also able to integrate your marketing, accounting, strategic planning, sales, and other specialty platforms you may be using — all into one spot.

-All of the QuickBooks products from Intuit are accounting platforms, and they should not be looked to as an ERP.
+All of the QuickBooks products from Intuit are accounting platforms, and they should not be looked at as an ERP.
 The company even states this on its own website: “Is QuickBooks Desktop Enterprise an ERP System?
 Simply put, no.”

-There are many different ERPs for different types of companies, with special offerings for manufacturers, eCommerce stores, publishers and much more.
+There are many different ERPs for different types of companies, with special offerings for manufacturers, eCommerce stores, publishers, and much more.